 Do you have photos displayed in your home?
 I’m sure there are at least a few.
 A wedding photo in the silver frame that was a wedding gift.
 A picture from a photo booth that’s stuck to your fridge.
+By the way, I really enjoyed time spent at the photo booth, as it was completely new experience for me (contact Inside Out Booth if you are looking for a great booth).
 The craft your kiddo made with their school photo for mother’s day last year.
 All of them are important to you in some way, or you wouldn’t have them up.

 Another reason the photos in our home are important is because they show what or who is important to us.
 Only the people who are most important in our lives make it into the photo frame or onto the fridge.
 They also show everyone who steps across our threshold who are the most important people in your life.